HSSBoston/earth-wind-and-flare/hardware/readme.md

   <img src="../images/gpio.jpg" width="400" />
 </p>

 Connect your power supply cable and screw terminal block.
-Then, connect LED board's power cable with the screw terminal block.
+Then, connect your LED board's power cable with the screw terminal block.
+Connect the power cable to your LED board.

 <p align="center">
   <img src="../images/power.jpg" width="400" />
 </p>

 Plug your power supply cable to an outlet, and turn on your Raspi.